ch1d1363r3/Ansible_Playbooks/Basic_Ansible_Playbooks/Archive a folder/READ.md

-<p>A basic playbook that is used to zip a folder using the "Archive"  module and save it in another destination</p>
+A basic playbook that is used to zip a folder using the "Archive"  module and save it in another destination